yaiciines/MAP583_tiny-diffusion/README.md

 ## Experiments with new datasets

-The team tested the model on three additional datasets, including a 3D dataset, to assess its versatility and robustness.
+We tested the model on three additional datasets, including a 3D dataset, to assess its versatility and robustness.
 A particular challenge was the model's failure to detect lines, which was ingeniously solved by densifying the data points with uniform and Poisson distributions.

 ## Diffusion on the MNIST dataset